-No fatalities involving high capacity commercial aircraft operations similar to the type proposed at Western Sydney Airport have occurred since 1975 and the number of reported fatal accidents and fatalities declined significantly between 1990 and 2005 to a level considered to be very low (ATSB 2006a).
+No fatalities involving high capacity commercial aircraft operations similar to the type assessed for the proposed airport have occurred since 1975 and the number of reported fatal accidents and fatalities declined significantly from 1990 to 2005 to a level considered very low (ATSB 2006a).

-14.4.1.
-Flight tracks
+14.4.1 Flight paths

-Indicative flight tracks have been developed by Airservices Australia for use in the EIS.
-The indicative design demonstrates that in 2030, it would be possible to independently manage the operations of Sydney Airport and the proposed airport.
-The indicative airspace design did not consider potential noise or other environmental considerations.
-A future formal airspace design process is expected to be undertaken closer to the commencement of operations at the proposed airport.
-Chapter 7 provides further detail on the indicative flight path design, however it is noted that these flight tracks would avoid key infrastructure locations such as Defence Establishment Orchard Hills, the Warragamba Dam wall and Prospect Reservoir.
+Indicative flight paths have been developed by the Airservices Australia to model and assess the impacts of aircraft operations in the EIS.
+The indicative concept designs demonstrate that the Stage 1 Western Sydney Airport and Sydney Airport could safely operate independently as high capacity airports.
+A formal flight path design process design process will commence after the Airport Plan is determined.
+Chapter 7 (Volume 1) provides further detail on the indicative flight path design and the formal flight path design process.
+However, these indicative flight paths would avoid key infrastructure locations such as Defence Establishment Orchard Hills, the Warragamba Dam wall and Prospect Reservoir.

 Commencement of operations of the second runway at the proposed airport would introduce additional complexity to airspace arrangements.
-Current analysis suggests that a broader reconfiguration of the Sydney Basin airspace would likely be required.
-However, changes in land and improved navigation technology over time would have some influence over the extent of future reconfigurations.
+Current analysis shows a broader reconfiguration of the Sydney basin airspace would likely be required.
+However, changes in land and improved navigation technology over time would influence the extent of future reconfiguration necessary.

-Similar to the indicative Stage 1 flight paths, a rigorous process of airspace design and approval would need to be undertaken prior to commissioning of a second runway.
-This two runway scenario at the proposed airport is discussed in Chapter 34.
+A rigorous process of airspace design and approval would need to be undertaken prior to commissioning of a second runway.
+This two runway scenario at the proposed airport is discussed in Chapter 34 (Volume 3).

-14.4.2.
-Navigation systems and air traffic management procedures
+14.4.2 Navigation systems and air traffic management procedures

 A variety of satellite and ground-based navigational aids would provide necessary safety for aircraft approaches and departures in reduced visibility conditions.
-The required accuracy, operation and availability of these facilities are strictly controlled under the CASR.
+The required accuracy, operation and availability of these facilities are strictly controlled under the Civil Aviation Safety Regulations.
 All aircraft that would operate at the proposed airport in reduced visibility conditions would need to be suitably equipped to use the available navigational aids.
-Radar services would assist air traffic control to manage air traffic in the controlled airspace surrounding the proposed airport under the CASR.
+Radar services would assist air traffic control to manage air traffic in the controlled airspace surrounding the proposed airport under the Civil Aviation Safety Regulations.

 A satellite assisted precision landing system, known as a ground based augmentation system (GBAS) is proposed for the airport.
 The system uses GPS signals to provide aircraft with very precise positioning guidance during the final stages of an approach and landing.
-Airservices Australia and ICAO recognise GBAS as a potential future replacement for current instrument landing systems and adoption of this technology is considered to be a critical component of next-generation air traffic management infrastructure.
+Airservices Australia and the International Civil Aviation Organization (ICAO) recognise GBAS as a potential future replacement for current instrument landing systems and adoption of this technology is considered to be a critical component of next-generation air traffic management infrastructure.
 Each GBAS can precisely guide up to 26 approach flight paths simultaneously from up to 42 kilometres from the runway.
 The proposed airport would likely include two GBAS - one for each runway.

 Another example of emerging technology in the aviation sector is the adoption of automatic dependent surveillance-broadcast for all instrument flight rules (IFR) aircraft.
 This system allows aircraft to broadcast their position, velocity and other flight details in real time for flight tracking.
-The technology is being rolled out in the Sydney basin.
+The technology is currently being rolled out in the Sydney basin.
 It is anticipated that the proposed airport would similarly adopt emerging technology and that future incidents would decrease.